Documentation style guide for contributors¶

-The classic example is, “I’d like to thank my parents, Ayn Rand and God”, as compared to: “I’d like to thank my parents, Ayn Rand, and God.”
+For example: “I’d like to thank my parents, Ayn Rand and God”.
+Compared to: “I’d like to thank my parents, Ayn Rand, and God.”

 These should be in italics, and it’s the only real valid use for italics in our docs.

 In general, put each command in its own snippet.
 It reads better, especially when commands are long.
 An exception to this rule is when suggesting the export of a number of environment variables.

 In Markdown, if you want to post sample code, use three back tics to set off the snippet.
 For example: